Lucille Collard: Provincial politics

 She was re-elected in the 2022 Ontario general election.
-Lucille was instrumental in obtaining all-party support to have the Franco-Ontarian flag flown permanently at the provincial parliament.
+A motion to have the Franco-Ontarian flag flown permanently at the provincial parliament was moved by Collard in 2021 and received all-party support.
 Two pieces of her own legislation received unanimous support in the House: one to better support survivors of human trafficking and another to protect children from online dangers.
-She was also chosen to serve as Deputy Speaker, maintaining order and decorum in the House.
-Lucille has been a strong advocate for improving Ontario's healthcare system.
-She has pressed the provincial and federal governments to take urgent action to address the gaps in healthcare services, particularly for the francophone population in Ottawa-Vanier.
+She was also chosen to serve as deputy speaker in the 43rd Parliament of Ontario.